vamsiReddy03/nesprnt-case-study/README.md

 ## ⚙️ System Architecture

--The system was designed as a state-driven workflow engine, not just a UI application.
+- The system was designed as a state-driven workflow engine, not just a UI application.

--Core Components:
+- Core Components:
--Frontend: Mobile-first interface for structured user input
+- Frontend: Mobile-first interface for structured user input
--Backend: Supabase (PostgreSQL) for state and data management
+- Backend: Supabase (PostgreSQL) for state and data management
--Storage: Secure PDF handling with signed URLs -Workflow Engine: Order lifecycle management -Automation Layer: Payment confirmation and notifications -Order Lifecycle:
+- Storage: Secure PDF handling with signed URLs
+- Workflow Engine: Order lifecycle management
+- Automation Layer: Payment confirmation and notifications
+- Order Lifecycle:
--Pending → Verified → Printed → Completed
+- Pending → Verified → Printed → Completed

 ## 🔄 What Changed